 Due to the increased glass content, the level of light transmission through the Evolution product is less, but the diffusion is greater.
 Lower levels of light transmission result in lower levels of solar heat gains, therefore greater areas of rooflighting can be used to improve the uniformity of light within the building and avoid areas of shadow.

 The stronger thinner product uses less raw materials which reduces the amount of embodied carbon in the product and can also be more cost effective compared to thicker alternatives.
-Please see FAQ design considerations, for more information on why specifying rooflights is an important component within building design.
+Please see FAQs about design considerations, for more information on why specifying rooflights is an important component within building design.

 As an insulant, yes it is, but for the marginal improvement in the heat that is retained by it, the extra layers that both absorb and reflect light mean that the light transmission losses are higher.
 For some designs, this would be a sound solution, but in many cases the light improvement and lower embodied carbon of the lighter product delivers a better result.